Tangle-vs-Blockchain--Comparing-Two-Cryptocurrency-Innovations

 The process of transaction validation in Tangle is interconnected and collaborative.
 When a new transaction enters the network, it must validate two previous transactions by performing a small amount of proof of work.
 As a result, Tangle operates on the principle of ‘give and take,’ where transactions validate other transactions, forming a web of interdependencies.

-One of the most notable advantages of Tangle lies in its potential for scalability and speed.
+One of the most notable advantages of Tangle over Blockchain lies in its potential for scalability and speed.
 Unlike traditional blockchains that may experience congestion and slower transaction times as the network grows, Tangle’s structure theoretically enables higher throughput as the number of network participants increases.
 This scalability feature positions Tangle as a promising solution for applications requiring high transaction volumes, particularly in the Internet of Things (IoT) realm, where numerous microtransactions and real-time data processing are essential.

 Moreover, Tangle’s design has the potential to facilitate feeless transactions, which can be highly advantageous for scenarios involving numerous microtransactions or small value transfers.